treblabin/treblabin/README.md

-#### Hyunbeen Kim is a highly communicative and self-motivated front-end developer.
-He worked as a project manager and a lead front-end developer in Ribborn and successfully led teammates to complete the website project in 6 weeks.
+#### Hyunbeen Kim is a highly communicative and self-motivated Web developer.
+He is currently working at EarthLabs Inc as a Junior Full Stack Software Developer.

 <br>